Dramloc/express-mongoose-template/README.md

 >
 > ```shell
 > yarn start:production
-> # This will launch the server with node.
+> # This will force the NODE_ENV environment variable to "production" and launch the server with node.
 > ```

 ## Configuration